Jakob-Bach/Small-Portfolios/README.md

 > Bach, Jakob, Markus Iser, and Klemens Böhm.
 "A Comprehensive Study of k-Portfolios of Recent SAT Solvers"

 (The paper is accepted at [SAT 2022](http://satisfiability.org/SAT22/) but not published yet.
-Once it's published, we'll add a link to it here.
+Once it's published, we'll add a link to it here.)
-We'll link the experimental data, too.)
+You can find the corresponding full experimental data (inputs as well as results) on [KITopenData](https://doi.org/10.5445/IR/1000146629).

 This document provides:

 - an outline of the repo structure